The Texas Transfer on Death Deed

 Yes.
 It is possible to name more than one beneficiary, but you should proceed with caution.

-The statute provides that if you name more than one beneficiary, each beneficiary will inherit the property in equal and undivided shares with no right of survivorship.
+If you name more than one beneficiary, each beneficiary will inherit the property in equal and undivided shares with no right of survivorship.

 In plain English, this means that you may not leave varying percentages to several individuals.
 All will inherit an equal share of the property.
 For example, if you name two beneficiaries, each would inherit a 50% share.
 If you name four beneficiaries, each would inherit a 25% share.
 You can’t give one beneficiary a 50% share and two other beneficiaries a 25% share.